bertiecroll/sportpersons-quiz/README.md

 # sportpersons-quiz
-Javascript web application quiz using React and Redux
+Single page web application quiz written in Javascript using React and Redux.
+Quiz rules: guess player with highest points, win and move on to the next round.
+Lose and you are out.

 ### Application hosted at https://sportpersons-quiz.herokuapp.com/